harsh-98/witnetBOT/docs/getting-started.md

 https://github.com/go-sql-driver/mysql

-Golang new project tries to downlaad the same repostory
+Golang new project tries to download the same repostory, the reason is most probably wrong name or path.